 Light Morning was decommissioned in the summer of 2019.
-The founders were aging; all the younger crew members had moved on.
-So after forty-five years, Light Morning was no longer able to function as a community or serve as a center.
-Yet what those decades taught us about resilience continues to feel relevant.
+The founders were aging; the younger crew members had moved on.
+So after forty-five years, we were no longer able to function as a community or serve as a center.
+Yet what those decades taught us about resilience continues to be relevant.

-For turbulent times tend to recur.
-Whether the challenges we happen to be facing at any given moment are personal or interpersonal, spiritual or societal, resilience allows us to navigate them with some measure of empathy and grace.
+Turbulent times tend to recur.
+Whether the challenges we’re facing at any given moment are personal or interpersonal, spiritual or societal, resilience helps us navigate them with empathy and grace.
 Believing that what we’ve learned and what we’re continuing to learn at Light Morning may prove useful to others, this website will chronicle our past and present endeavors to become more resilient — both outwardly and inwardly.

 (An updated listing of our blog posts can be found on our Navigation page.)